su-ntu-ctp/6m-software-1.1-sd-intro/lesson.md

 > Learners will go through the full lesson on GIT in the next lesson.

+It is good for learners to decide on a directory in their laptops where they would clone all repositories into.

+Suggestion:

+MacOS: `~/sctp`
+Windows: `C:\Users\<your username>\sctp`
 ---

 ## Part 5 - Chrome Developer's Tool